Branson Airport: Flight history

 On December 23, 2014, Branson AirExpress announced flights operated by Elite Airways and Buzz Airways will continue in 2015 to Chicago-Midway, (MDW) Houston-Hobby (HOU), Austin (AUS) and Denver (DEN).
 On January 28, 2015, Branson AirExpress announced it would add an additional operator, Orange Air, flying McDonnell Douglas MD-80 jetliners nonstop to Cincinnati (CVG) and New Orleans (MSY) with direct, one stop service to Cancun, Mexico (CUN) via New Orleans from the Branson Airport starting May 6, 2015.
 On October 5, 2015 the Cincinnati leg of the Orange Air route was terminated, and the Branson-New Orleans-Cancun portion of the route was transferred to Elite Airways.

 Elite Airways and Buzz Airways returned as the scheduled air service providers in 2016.

 In 2017, the sole provider was Via Air, operating Embraer EMB-145 regional jets to several destinations.
 In October 2019, the airline declared bankruptcy and ceased all operations.

 In February 2018, Frontier Airlines announced it was returning to Branson with seasonal service to Denver (DEN) beginning June 13, 2018.
 However in 2023, Frontier announced they would not serve the airport for the coming season.

+Sun Country Airlines returned to BKG in August 2023 with twice-weekly flights to Minneapolis that ran through November.
+The airline returned for twice-weekly flights the next year in April through July.
+The service was supported by a $500,000 Small Community Air Service Development Program grant awarded to the airport by the U.S. Department of Transportation.
+Sun Country opted to not return to the airport for 2025.